 I believe that those who allow themselves or being ‘selected’ to speak in the name of Roma must not be regarded as neutral authors producing innocent knowledge.
-Since I have been kindly invited to fulfill the latter request, a few words regarding my personal position that I assume here shall be articulated.
-First of all, by no means this text pretends to be general voice of Roma communities and individuals in the Baltics.
-Knowledge is power and other way around, as some post-structuralist thinkers would suggest.
-Thus, a constant critical inquiry questioning motivations and implications of their works is needed.
-Neither the voice from an ‘epistemic’ member of a Roma community, nor an academic, employing sophisticated theoretical frameworks, can speak in the name of the totality of Roma.
-This is to prevent distortions and abuses occurring from representations given by individuals occupying privileged positions.
-In other words, it is to create conditions by which the subalternity can not only speak but also be heard, as Gayatri Chakravorty Spivak, a postcolonial theorist, would suggest in her seminal essay “Can the Subaltern Speak.”
-Questioning whether they can speak, however, is not the matter of tokenistic accommodation of their voices in various initiatives implemented on their behalf, it is rather a constant process until the subalternity disappears as such.
+As will be shown below, the positioning of my own voice as author is of utmost importance in this text, essentially a part of the metadiscourse, since by no means does it pretend to be the general voice of Roma communities and individuals in the Baltic region.
+Neither an ‘epistemic’ member of a Roma community nor an academic, employing sophisticated theoretical frameworks, can speak in the name of the totality of Roma.
+In relation to this, one of the aims of this essay is to provide a glimpse into the complexity of tokenism, stereotypes, and “the Gypsy subject.”

+On the other side of the same coin, I will also examine layers of the relevant discourse and metadiscourse, especially in light of the distortions and abuse stemming from representations by individuals occupying privileged positions.
+Borrowing postcolonial theorist Gayatri Chakravorty Spivak’s thoughts on the vice of the subaltern—in our case, the Roma— it is crucial to create conditions by which subalternity can not only speak but also be heard.
+Following Spivak, I will also argue that questioning whether the subaltern can speak is not the matter of tokenistic accommodation of their voices in initiatives implemented on their behalf, but rather of a constant process whereby subalternity as such disappears.
+Since identity plays a significant role in envisioning the future of Roma, understanding the formation of it as the subject of both discourse and metadiscourse in the past is a prerequisite for the present and future in the project of the dissolution of subalternity.

-Photography as heritage and an instrument of both the perpetuation of stereotypes and building appropriate institutionalization is another complex subject that this brief contribution broaches.In writing this text, I adhere to post-structuralist theoretical framework that in its turn has influenced the fields of cultural studies, anthropology, or sociology in the since the middle of 20th century.
-Moreover, I use theoretical insights from postcolonial theorist, Paulo Freire, Edward Said, Paulo Freire.
-I draw on the post-structuralist and postcolonial frameworks to elaborate on the formation of the institutional product of the ‘Gypsy’ subject.
-Archival photography depicting Roma in three Baltic states is the subject of a critical inquiry due to photography’s proclaimed objectivity in representing the ‘real world’ since its inception in the middle of the nineteenth century.
-Given this understanding of the subject matter, I equate it with a concept of difficult heritage which I explain below.
-In envisioning the future of Roma, identity plays a significant role therefore understanding its formation in the past is a prerequisite for the present and future in the project of dissolution of subalternity.
-Therefore, I criticize respective governments for their indifference pertaining to perpetual racism against Roma, specifically by tokenization of the cause through various symbolic cultural projects and events, which lacks an adequate investment in the institutionalization of Roma heritages.
-Not only an adequate investment in institutionalization is needed, but also its legitimate and democratic management as opposed to current dictatorship-like paradigms of the ‘reign ‘of Roma and pro-Roma leadership that I criticize in this text.
-Consequentially, by drawing on Freire’s insights in his philosophy that is combined with some insights from scholarship of Critical Romani Studies, I propose possible methodological directions against the struggle that not only oppressed but also the oppressors face.
+Finally, I apply the theoretical underpinnings discussed to a couple of examples of governmental indifference pertaining to systemic racism against Roma, specifically by the tokenization of the cause through symbolic cultural projects and events, which lack an adequate investment in the institutionalization of Roma heritages.
+Not only an adequate investment in institutionalization is needed, but also its legitimate and democratic management as opposed to current paradigms of Roma and pro-Roma leadership, also briefly addressed below.
+This critique is made particularly poignant by drawing on Paulo Freire’s philosophy and pertinent insights from Critical Romani Studies and outlining possible methodological directions in the struggle faced not only by oppressed but also by the oppressors.